Content starts here

 • Gas: There is a 8.05 cent-per-gallon tax on motor fuel in addition to state sales tax.

-• Alcohol: Beer is taxed at 14 cents per gallon, wine at 30 cents per gallon and liquor at 67 cents to $1.70 per liter, depending on the percentage of alcohol.
-New York City charges an additional 12 cents per gallon of beer and an additional 26 cents per liter of alcohol.
+• Alcohol: Beer is taxed at 14 cents per gallon.
+Wine is taxed at 30 cents to $6.44 per gallon, depending on the percentage of alcohol.
+The tax on liquor is either 67 cents or $1.70 per liter, depending on the percentage of alcohol.
+New York City charges an additional 12 cents per gallon of beer and an additional 26 cents per liter of alcohol or wine with higher percentages of alcohol.
 State excise taxes on alcohol are paid by the vendor, but some or all may be included in the retail price.

-• Commuter tax: A tax, which ranges from .11 to .6 percent, is levied on certain employers and self-employed people conducting business in the New York City metro area, which includes these boroughs and counties: the Bronx, Brooklyn, Manhattan, Queens, Staten Island, Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk and Westchester.
+• Commuter tax: A tax is levied on certain employers and self-employed people conducting business in the New York City metro area, which includes these boroughs and counties: the Bronx, Brooklyn, Dutchess, Manhattan, Nassau, Orange, Putnam, Queens, Rockland, Staten Island, Suffolk and Westchester.
+The tax rate for employers ranges from .11 percent to .6 percent.
+For self-employed people, the rate is either .34 percent or .6 percent.

 • Lottery: Lottery winnings are subject to local, state and federal taxes, but the amount varies depending on where you live and if you've moved to another state.
 More information is available at Publication 140-W.